AshCaiH/DungeonDesignerPy/README.md

 ## Documentation

-Currently the focus is on building the tool and full documentation may come later.
+As the project will change throughout development, full documentation may come later.

+Files can be loaded and saved with CTRL+L and CTRL+S respectively.
+The output file will be saved to ./levels/map1.dun.
+A more fleshed out save/load system may be added later.

 You'll need to create your own functions to parse the generated .dun files in your own projects.